-Our sponsor, Northern Genesis Sponsor II LLC, has committed that it will purchase an aggregate of 5,166,667 warrants (or 5,766,667 warrants if the over-allotment option is exercised in full) at a price of \$1.50 per warrant (\$7,750,000 in the aggregate, or \$8,650,000 if the over-allotment option is exercised in full) in a private placement that will close simultaneously with the closing of this offering.
-Each private placement warrant is exercisable to purchase one share of common stock at \$11.50 per share and is identical to the warrants included in the units being sold in this offering except as otherwise described in this prospectus.
+Our sponsor has committed that it will purchase an aggregate of 5,966,667 warrants (or 6,686,667 warrants if the over-allotment option is exercised in full) at a price of \$1.50 per warrant (\$8,950,000 in the aggregate, or \$10,030,000 if the over-allotment option is exercised in full) in a private placement that will close simultaneously with the closing of this offering.
+Each private placement warrant is exercisele to purchase one share of common stock at \$11.50 per share and is identical to the warrants included in the units being sold in this offering except as otherwise described in this prospectus.

 Currently, there is no public market for our units, common stock or warrants.
-We have applied to have our units listed on the New York Stock Exchange, or NYSE, under the symbol "NGAB.U."
-We cannot guarantee that our securities will be approved for listing on the NYSE.
+Our units have been approved for listing on the New York Stock Exchange, or NYSE, under the symbol "NGAB.U."
 Once the securities comprising the units begin separate trading, we expect that the common stock and warrants will be listed on the NYSE under the symbols "NGAB" and "NGAB WS," respectively.

 We are an "emerging growth company" and a "smaller reporting company" under applicable federal securities laws and will be subject to reduced public company reporting requirements.
 Investing in our securities involves a high degree of risk.
-See the section of this prospectus entitled "Risk Factors" beginning on page 23 for a discussion of information that should be considered in connection with an investment in our securities.
+See the section of this prospectus entitled "Risk Factors" beginning on page 25 for a discussion of information that should be considered in connection with an investment in our securities.
 Investors will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.

-Р rice to Public Γ roceeds, before xpenses, to us Per Unit \$ 10.00 \$ 0.55 \$ 9.45 Total \$ 300,000,000 \$ 16,500,000 \$ 283,500,000
+Pr Price to Public Underwriting Discounts and Commissions (1) Proceeds, before expenses, to us Per Unit \$ 10.00 \$ 0.55 \$ 9.45 Total \$ 360,000,000 \$ 19,800,000 \$ 340,200,000

-(1) Includes \$0.35 per unit, or \$10,500,000 (or up to \$12,075,000 if the underwriters' over-allotment option is exercised in full) in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
+(1) Includes \$0.35 per unit, or \$12,600,000 (or up to \$14,490,000 if the underwriters' over-allotment option is exercised in full) in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
 The deferred commissions will be released to the underwriters only on completion of an initial business combination, as described in this prospectus.
 Does not include certain fees and expenses payable to the underwriters in connection with this offering.
 See also the section titled "Underwriting" for a description of compensation and other items of value payable to the underwriters.

-Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$300.0 million or \$345.0 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit in either case) will be deposited into a U.S.-based trust account with Continental Stock Transfer & Trust Company acting as trustee and Morgan Stanley acting as investment manager, and \$1.75 million will be available to pay fees and expenses in connection with this offering and for working capital following this offering.
+Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$360.0 million or \$414.0 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit in either case) will be deposited into a U.S.-based trust account with Continental Stock Transfer & Trust Company acting as trustee and Morgan Stanley acting as investment manager, and \$1.75 million will be available to pay fees and expenses in connection with this offering and for working capital following this offering.

 The underwriters are offering the units for sale on a firm commitment basis.
-Delivery of the units will be made on or about •, 2021.
+Delivery of the units will be made on or about January 15, 2021.